 Vestwell offer simple 401(k) and 403(b) retirement plans on an unbundled turnkey platform for financial advisors and companies.
 The business model features of subscription-based pricing for certain plans as well as usage-based pricing based on the number of participants.

 According to Dave Sheen, vice president of finance, a good forecast integrates with the CRM platform, marketing tools, and cloud financials.
 The reporting and metrics from those tools can help build the forecast around the right drivers.
 “You can’t build a good forecast using Excel in a vacuum,” he noted.

-- Challenging Revenue Forecasts – One of the trickier aspects of Vestwell’s business is estimating participation and contributions, since assets under management (AUM) are a key determinant of revenue.
-But it’s difficult to gauge contribution rates and how many assets will be in plan at the year-end.
+- Challenging Revenue Forecasts – One of the trickier aspects of Vestwell’s business is estimating participation and contributions since assets under management (AUM) are a key determinant of revenue.
+But it’s difficult to gauge contribution rates and how many assets will be in the plan at the year-end.
 Sheen said the key is to get the sales team to enter accurate forecasts and estimates of AUM and the actual size of the contract.
-That provides a clearer picture of revenue 120 days out, since it takes about four months to provision a new client, initiate billing, and bring revenue in the door.
+That provides a clearer picture of revenue 120 days out since it takes about four months to provision a new client, initiate billing, and bring revenue in the door.
 “As the finance guy, the further I can get up that chain toward contracts signed – and even higher – the better,” said Sheen.
 “If I see opportunities coming in the door, I have greater visibility into my forecasts.”

 Defining and Monitoring Unique SaaS Metrics

 At Dashbid, a leader in programmatic advertising, CFO Brian Dowdall stresses the importance of defining a sometimes-changing set of metrics – and that requires broad agreement among stakeholders.
 “When your business requires you to develop a more unique metric, get input from those involved, test different variations, and negotiate a consensus so that all stakeholders agree on the value,” he said.